 13 Components of an ERP System

-An ERP comprises several modules — bundles of features tailored for various aspects of the business, including back- and front-office roles.
+An ERP comprises several modules—bundles of features tailored for various aspects of the business, including back- and front-office roles.
 This goes beyond financials and fundamental functions like supply chain management and customer communication.

 While most companies find that modern ERPs support their businesses “out of the box,” some firms need to add to the extensive built-in functionality.
-If you have a lot of specialized processes, look for an extensible system that allows your integrator or IT staff to write code that adds needed features or that can integrate with homegrown or legacy solutions.
+If you have a lot of specialized processes, look for an extensible system that allows your integrator or IT staff to write code that adds needed features or can integrate with homegrown or legacy solutions.

 Core ERP Modules